archie-rp/resourge-website/src/content/docs/react-form/intro.md

 ---
 title: React Form
-description: Introduction to React Form.
+description: A powerful React hook library for building complex forms with ease, performance, and type safety
 ---

-Welcome to React Form!
-See below for when and why to use this package, installation, and a quick start.
+`@resourge/react-form` is a powerful and flexible React hook library designed to simplify building complex and dynamic forms with ease, while maintaining excellent performance and type safety.

-## When to use
+## When to Use

-Use React Form for complex or dynamic forms, nested fields, custom validation, and when you want type safety and performance in React.
+Choose React Form when you need:

+* Complex form structures, including nested and dynamic fields
+* Custom validation logic tailored to your application
+* High performance with minimal re-renders
+* Strong TypeScript support for safer, predictable forms
+* Compatibility with any UI component library

-## Why use this?
+## Why React Form?

-- Declarative API
-- Minimal re-renders
+* ⚛️ **Declarative API**: Manage forms intuitively with hooks and plain JavaScript
+* 🚀 **Minimal Re-renders**: Optimized to update only the parts of the form that change
-- Works with any UI library
+* 🔧 **Flexible**: Works seamlessly with any UI framework or custom components
-- TypeScript support
+* 🛡️ **TypeScript Friendly**: Full typings to catch errors early and improve DX

 ## Installation

+Install with NPM or Yarn:

 ```bash
 npm install @resourge/react-form